 To configure an Upload Folder, first browse to the location of the folder.
 The next option determines whether the files in sub-folders should be included.
 Then select the initial Library that the files should be uploaded into.
 By default, Drawings and Documents Libraries exist.
 Additional libraries can be created within the web application and once files have been uploaded they can be moved from one library to another.
 See the Library section for more details regarding libraries.

 The Uploader application supports a specific list of file types.
 The configuration for the upload folder requires that you specify the file types that you want included in the upload.
 Click the select button and a new dialog will appear that allows you to select the file types.
 At a minimum, the Uploader will process the selected files and generate a PDF file which will be uploaded.
 Click the File Type Options button to display a new window showing various options.
-Various file types have specific options that can be shown by clicking the corresponding edit button.
-In addition, the first option that applies to all file types allows you to elect if the original native files will be uploaded such that they are also accessible on Flatter Files.
+Various file types have specific options that can be shown by changing the drop down list to the file type options that you would like to edit.

 Flatter Files includes an additional file type option that allows you to specify if you would like a copy of the files being uploaded to be saved in a local folder.
 Once you enable the option, then you must specify the file types to export and the folder to export them to.
 Keep in mind, only file types being uploaded to FF will be possible to save locally.
 Consider a scenario where you have configured native source DXF files to be uploaded and native source SOLIDWORKS files.
 In addition, you have selected SOLIDWORKS files to also have a DXF file uploaded.
 If you then entered DXF to be exported locally, then each native DXF file will be exported locally and each created DXF file from the SW source will be exported locally.
 This results in a DXF file for each item uploaded to Flatter Files.
 In addition, if you entered a STEP file to be exported locally but didn’t specify that the SW files should have a STEP file created then there won’t be any STEP files exported since none exist.
 To include the STEP files, follow the instructions described in the next section to enable uploading of the STEP CAD file type.